 The net contribution was negative for the first time in 2009 and is expected to remain so for many years.
 The explanation is that to a large extent the large birth cohorts of the 1940's have left the labour force and retired.
-The balancings of 2010, 2011 and 2014 appear in the diagram as improvements in the net contribution.
+The negative balancings of 2010, 2011 and 2014 appear in the diagram as improvements in the net contribution.
 Around 2020 the net contribution begins to slowly improve and the contribution deficit to slowly decrease.
-After 2038 revenue will exceed expenditure in the base scenario.
+After 2040 revenue will exceed expenditure in the base scenario.
 The principal reason is that the large birth cohorts of the 1990s and the 2010s will be of working age at the same time as the cohorts of the 1960s with pension disbursements will be decreasing; see figure 7.12 at the end of this chapter.
 The effect of demography is also reflected in the peaks and troughs in the figure above.
 The difference in timing of the peaks and troughs between the pessimistic and other scenarios is due to different assumptions of life expectancy and employment.
-The net contribution is negative until 2027 in the optimistic scenario and until 2089 in the pessimistic one.
-The pessimistic scenario is unusually bleak largely due to low net immigration caused by high emigration in the period 2020-2040.
-In combination with increased longevity and declining nativity this leads to an extremely unfavorable dependency ratio (see Figure 7:14).
+In the pessimistic scenario, net contribution is negative throughout the whole period, but in the optimistic scenario up until 2027.
+The pessimistic scenario is bleak mainly as a result of low net immigration caused by high emigration in the period 2020-2040.
+Combined with increased life expectancy and declining birth rates, this leads to an unfavourable dependency ratio (see figure 7.14).